 There are few things as critical to a company’s success as software quality.
-However, software design flaws, which come in all shapes and sizes, can happen to even the most successful businesses.
+However, software design flaws caused due to software quality testing glitches, which come in all shapes and sizes, can happen to even the most successful of businesses.

 Take for instance the considerable embarrassment Apple suffered in 2012 when it fumbled an upgrade to the Apple iOS and released a map app whose maps were all completely wrong.
 The design flaws didn’t end there.
 Over the next few years more problems occurred with Apple’s follow-up 8.2, 8.3, and 8.4.

-While a company like Apple can recover from software flaws, not every company can or will.
+While a company like Apple can recover from such software testing mishaps, not every company can or will.

 Poor quality software can negatively impact your business in the following ways:

 It’s fairly obvious that software quality is going to have a serious effect on your bottom-line.
 Consider the following figures: